shadythedecipher/shadythedecipher/README.md

 - 📫 How to reach me **shadrack.abely321@gmail.com**

-- ⚡ Fun fact **Fun fact about me: I enjoy exploring diverse programming languages and technologies, which makes me a versatile full stack developer.
+- ⚡ Fun fact **I enjoy exploring diverse programming languages and technologies, which makes me a versatile full stack developer.
 From Java and Dart with Flutter for mobile development, to React.js and JavaScript for web development, I love diving into different ecosystems.
 Additionally, I am skilled in HTML, CSS, and Tailwind CSS, allowing me to create visually appealing and user-friendly interfaces.
 Embracing this variety keeps me motivated and constantly learning in the ever-evolving world of software development.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">